pra-navi/tp/docs/UserGuide.md

 ### 3. Listing all persons: `listPerson`

-Retrieve a comprehensive list of all contacts in your contact list.
+You can view details of all your contacts.

 <h4>Format:</h4>